Armor and Cavalry Gallery

 While the National Infantry Museum and Soldier Center’s primary focus is on the 248-year history of the Army Infantryman, it honors all Soldiers for their contributions to earning and protecting American freedoms.
 The museum has expanded that mission by opening a new, 3,500-square-foot gallery honoring the Infantryman’s brothers in arms: those who’ve served in Armored and Cavalry regiments.

 “When the Armor School moved from Fort Knox, Kentucky, to Fort Moore (formerly known as Fort Benning) in 2011, we wanted to do something to welcome this new community of Soldiers and families,” explained National Infantry Foundation President Ben Williams.
-“We decided one of our Armor 002unfinished gallery spaces would be the perfect place for them to display their artifacts and tell their story until they raise enough money to build their own museum.”
+“We decided one of our unfinished gallery spaces would be the perfect place for them to display their artifacts and tell their story until they raise enough money to build their own museum.”

 The Armor branch traces its birth to the creation of the first mounted regiment for the Continental Army during the American Revolution.
 Its heritage includes both horse cavalry and later armored units.
 The first tank organizations emerged during World War I, while the foundational principles for today’s Armor Branch were pioneered by the 7th Cavalry Brigade (Mechanized) in the 1930s.
 World War II witnessed a large-scale expansion of armored organizations under the Armored Force.
 In 1950 the Army merged responsibility for its armored and cavalry organizations into a single Armor Branch.